HSanny/Courses/README.md

 TODO list
 --------------
-1. implement joinServer and joinClient
+1. [DONE] implement joinServer and joinClient
     - invoke process for server and client
     - establish listener for server and client
     - send ack back to master

-2. implement logging for server and client
+2. [DONE] implement logging for server and client
     - write new macro function

+3. make system terminated by itself

-3. implement put, get and delete
+4. implement put, get and delete
     - local data structure for client and server

 Problems